 3. WeWard: the biggest name in cash-for-steps

 WeWard pays genuine cash to PayPal or your bank, and with 30+ million users it is the most established payer on this list.
 The friction is the routine: you must open the app daily to validate steps or they earn nothing, and the roughly $15 minimum takes three to five months of steady walking to reach.
-We compared it head-to-head in WeWard vs Sweatcoin and covered the best apps like WeWard if the daily tap wears thin.
+See our WeWard review, the head-to-head in WeWard vs Sweatcoin, and the best apps like WeWard if the daily tap wears thin.

 Best for: patient walkers who want actual money and will remember the daily validation.